learn-the-web/topics/grids/index.md

 3. `push` & `pull` classes allow you to move units around, reordering them.
 4. `top`, `bottom` & `middle` alignment classes for moving the units vertically.

-**[Check out Gridifier](http://tjb.io/grids)**, a tool I created for myself to generate the responsive grid code.
+**[Check out Gridifier](http://tjb.io/grids)**, a tool I created for myself to generate the code for a responsive grid system.

----

-## Grid frameworks
+### Pre-built grid frameworks

-There’s lots of grid & prototyping frameworks online that come setup with a themes, grids, and components to help you create a quick website.
+There’s lots of prototyping frameworks online that come setup with a themes, grids, type systems, and components to help you create a quick website.

 A few of the most common ones are: